metrc/metrc.github.io/README.md

 This external module allows you to select multiple data quality reports and export them as CSV.
 Available in the [REDCap External Module Repository](https://redcap.vanderbilt.edu/consortium/modules/).
 Licensed under the MIT License.

+---

+## Data Quality Rule Trigger for REDCap

+This external module allows you to execute calculations on data quality rules.
+Available in the [REDCap External Module Repository](https://redcap.vanderbilt.edu/consortium/modules/).
+Licensed under the MIT License.